eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 Note it that no condition can generally be enforced in the sense that it must be true and no checking is required.

-## Using the API to check contracts and assumptions
+## Using the API to Check Contracts and Assumptions

 The following checks can be disabled and are intended to increase safety during incorrect use, specifically detect incorrect use at runtime.